 -

-You will explore what makes a planet "Earth-like" in the first place, and take an immersive full-dome tour of several worlds that just might fit the conditions we're looking for.
-From water worlds to molten landscapes, inhabitable moons to planets with multiple suns, these exotic worlds aren't just science fiction anymore!
+This show explores what makes a planet “Earth-like” in the first place and takes a tour of several worlds that just might fit the conditions we’re looking for.
+From water worlds to molten landscapes, inhabitable moons to planets with multiple suns, these exotic worlds aren’t just science fiction anymore!

 Available for in-person field trips only.